google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 SKIN OIL GLANDS(Sebum)

-Our skin has oil glands that make oil to keep our skin soft. sometimes, these oil glands produce too much oil, which can mix with dead skin cells and black pores.
-Growth of bacteria in pores.
+Our skin has oil glands that produce oil to make our skin soft.
+Sometimes, when these glands produce excessive oil which can mix with dead skin cells and block pores.
+This cause growth of baceria in these pores.

-Sebum is produced by sebaceous glands.
-Hormones like androgens can increase sebum production.
-This is why acne often appears during puberty or hormonal fluctuations.
+Sebaceous glands produced sebum.
+Body hormones like androgens can increase the sebum production.
+As a result, acne frequently appears during puberty or hormonal changes.

 GUT HEALTH

-The gut is responsible for absorbing essential nutrients, including those that contribute to skin health.
-A healthy gut ensures efficient absorption of vitamins and minerals important for skin, such as vitamin A, vitamin D, and zinc.
+The gut is responsible for absorption of essential nutrients, including those that are beneficial to healthy skin.
+Ahealthy gut sure the efficient absorption of vitamins, minerals that are beneficial for skin, like vitamin-A,D and zinc.

 Leaky Gut Syndrome

-leaky gut syndrome, can allow toxins, bacteria, and other harmful substances to escape from the digestive tract and enter the bloodstream.
-This can trigger an immune response and inflammation, potentially affecting the skin
+Responibility of leaky gut syndrome, it can allow toxins, bacteria, and other harmful substances to leave from the digestive tract and enter the bloodstream.
+This can activate an immune response and inflammation, clearly affecting the skin

 PROBIOTICS